giulio-ran/AmazonAnalyticsSQL/README.md

 ORDER BY TotalIncome DESC;
 /* The combination of category/brand which generated the highest total income is Toys & Games/CoreTech */

-/* Geographic analysis:
- * In which city we have the maiority of sales */ SELECT g.Country, g.City,
-    COUNT(s.OrderID) AS TotalOfOrders,
-    SUM(s.TotalAmount) AS TotalAmountPerCity
-FROM Sales s
-JOIN Geography g ON s.OrderID IN (SELECT OrderID FROM SalesTransactions WHERE City = g.City) GROUP BY g.Country, g.City
-ORDER BY TotalAmountPerCity DESC
-LIMIT 5;
-/* The city of Charlotte generated the highest income */

 /* Monthly trend of sales */
 SELECT
     DATE_FORMAT(OrderDate, '%Y-%m') AS Month,